 Erect, decumbent or prostrate perennial shrubs.
 Leaves alternate, simple, linear, terete or somewhat trigonous, with a longitudinal groove on upper surface, rarely flat with involute margins, sessile to subsessile; stipules usually minute or absent.
 Inflorescence racemose, umbellate or capitate, axillary or terminal; bracts small, usually caducous; bracteoles small, on pedicel often remote from calyx, caducous.
 Calyx 5-toothed, teeth unequal, upper 2 partly united into a lip; petals clawed, yellow, yellow and red, or deep orange-red; standard broader than long; wings narrow; keel straight or slightly incurved, shorter than wings; stamens free; ovary pubescent, stipitate, style erect, thick, hooked below apex, stigma thick, truncate, ovules 2 on short funicles.
 Pod ovoid or rounded, turgid, nearly sessile; seeds reniform, triangular or elliptic, smooth (in Victoria) or reticulate, brown to black, arillate.

-About 24 species, all endemic to Australia.
+29 species, all endemic to Australia.